FZambia/fire/README.md

 --------

 Every day I wake up in the morning and check my favorite Reddit subreddits for a good new posts.
-Sometimes I have no enough time to do it browsing the web - so I've written `fire` - command-line utility that keeps a list of my favorite subreddits and pretty prints current posts in console based on minimal score for subreddit I previously set in configuration.
+Sometimes I have no enough time to browse the web - so I've written `fire` - command-line utility that keeps a list of my favorite subreddits and pretty prints current posts in console based on minimal score for subreddit I previously set in configuration.